particle-iot/workshop-mesh-spectra/content/docs/ch3.md

-# Chapter 3: Working with sensors and the Particle Device Cloud
+# Chapter 3: Mesh messaging and the Particle Device Cloud

 | **Project Goal**            | Explore messaging between Mesh devices, and other Particle primitives.                                                      |
 | --------------------------- | --------------------------------------------------------------------------------------------------------------------------- |